Eutienne/Lem_in/README.md

        |   /
        [end]

-By numbers of two ant's you want to use path: "start - 1 - 2 -end" On this moment are te total instructions 4.
+By a number of two ant's you want to use path: "start - 1 - 2 -end" On this moment the total instructions are 4.
 (it will be the same as you use path "start - 3 - 4 - 2 - end" AND "start - 1 - 5 - 6 - end")
-It is nicer to use one path in state (my opinion)
-If you got more ants than two, you want to use the paths:
+It is nicer to use one path in this case (my opinion) If you got more than two ants, you want to use the paths:
 "start - 3 - 4 - 2 - end" AND "start - 1 - 5 - 6 - end"
-because that will always have less instructions than path "start - 1 - 2 -end" The question is, how do your algorithem solve this problem?
+because that will always have less instructions than path "start - 1 - 2 -end" The question is, how does your algorithem solve this problem?
 ```

 #### Algorithems you can check for this project